shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 ## 5. Giants Don't Care

-Sure for most people Google works always.
+Sure, for most people Google works always.
 Most people also never have their house burglarized.
 So [when Google suspends your account][google-suspension] and you have no way to reach a human to reverse the decision you probably feel like [little Calvin's parents][calvin], betrayed and a little hysterical.